-LYNX offers Bow Valley Corridor students in grade 6 through 8 an exciting alternative to conventional classroom or online learning.
-New for the 2020-2021 school year, our program combines teacher-directed online instruction in the core subjects of Math and English Language Arts following the Alberta Program of Studies with experiential learning in all other subjects led by a teacher in the setting of the Bow Valley.
+LYNX offers Cochrane and Calgary students in ECS through 9 an exciting alternative to conventional classroom or online learning.
+Introduced in the fall of 2020, the LYNX program combines teacher-directed online instruction in the core subjects of Math and English Language Arts following the Alberta Program of Studies with experiential learning in all other subjects led.
 Every weekday morning, students attend classes online, participating in engaging lessons and discussions with their class teachers and a group of other students throughout Alberta with a maximum of 18 students per class.
 For the 2022-2023 school year, we are providing even more choices.

 LYNX students then assemble for the afternoon in their classroom without walls and explore subjects – including Science, Social Studies, Art, and Physical Education – through a naturalistic inquiry and project based mode of learning.